Zheng-Yi-git/RobustPCA/README.md

-# RobustPCA
+# Robust PCA
-This is the project of Convex Optimization (2022 spring).
+This is the capstone project of *Convex Optimization*.

-Instructor: Chenglong Bao
+Instructor: Prof. Bao (Chenglong Bao)

 Collaborator: Yichuan Sun